Questions? Visit our FAQ page!

 Submit Statement of Interest and Supporting Materials to CAS

-Applicants should submit the following materials to CAS no later than April 15 of their junior year (defined as being in their sixth semester of study in the College):
+Applicants should submit their CAS-NYU Law Application no later than March 31 of their junior year (defined as being in their sixth semester of study in the College):

 - Personal Statement (up to 500 words, double-spaced, legible font and font size 12)